MonicaG/MonicaG.github.io/about/index.md

 ---
 # About

+<div class="about-contact"> {% include contact.html %}</div>

+I programmed professionally for 10+ years.
+My background is in enterprise Java development.
+I worked on systems that included e-commerce, finance and inventory management.

-I programmed professionally for 10+ years, but am currently running around after my little ones.
-I still like programming though, so in my copious spare time (ha!)
+I currently run around after my little ones.
+I still like to program though.
+So, in my copious spare time (ha!)
 I work on my own hobby projects and contribute to OSS projects.

-My background is in enterprise Java development.
-I am using this time off to expand beyond Java and play around with other languages and technologies.
+I am using this time to expand beyond Java and play with other languages and technologies.
 This blog is part of that learning process.

 Somethings that I like or use are: